Oregon

 Data Minimization

 The OCPA requires controllers to limit their collection of personal data to what is adequate, relevant, and reasonably necessary in relation to the purposes for which the data is processed.
-Businesses cannot collect data "just in case" it might be useful later.
+Businesses cannot collect data speculatively for potential future use.

 Data Protection Assessments